Handgun Caliber Comparison

 Colt

 The .45 Colt is called that because it was designed by Colt and introduced in 1872.
 It was destined to be fired in their 1873 Peacemaker single-action revolvers.
 It was the Army’s official cartridge for 14 years.
-Some sources will call it the .45 Long Colt, but technically it is the .45 Colt, The “Long” part was added by Army quartermasters in order to distinguish it from the shorter .45 cartridges of the day but we call it the .45 Colt today.
+Some sources will call it the .45 Long Colt, but technically it is the .45 Colt.
+The addition of “Long” was a designation by Army quartermasters to distinguish it from shorter .45 cartridges of that era, but today it is commonly known and referred to as the .45 Colt.

 What Makes Up A Cartridge?

-A modern cartridge is assigned to one of two main groups: rimfire and centerfire.
+A contemporary cartridge is categorized into one of two primary groups: rimfire and centerfire.

 Rimfire and Centerfire Cartridges